- As noted by Microsoft, Windows needs .NET v3.5 SP1 and .NET v4.x enabled/installed before installation. These are usually enabled by default.

 - Browse to Microsoft's download page for SQL Server 2012 Express, Service Pack 3:

-- Click the Download button, scroll down the list, and put a check in only this file (the 9th file down), then click Next:
+- Click the Download button, scroll down the list, and put a check in only the following file (the 9th file down), then click Next.
+Don't use any other file.

 ENU\x86\SQLEXPRWT_x86_ENU.exe (1.1 GB)